Transport and phase separation of active Brownian particles in fluctuating environments: Active Brownian particle with fluctuations

 \subsection{Conventional Active Brownian Particle}

-In ABP model, the particles exhibit directed motions in addition to the Brownian motion.
-These directed motions may arise from a self-propulsion force, $F_0$, which is (typically) directed along an anisotropy axes of the particle (i.e. heading vector).
-Due to the thermal fluctuations, the particle experiences translational $\bm{\xi}_{T}(t)$ and rotational $\xi_R(t)$ noises which affect its position (\textbf{r}) and orientation ({$\phi$}), respectively.
-The ABP model may thus be described by the following Langevin equations
+In the ABP model, each (spherical) particle displays directed motion in addition to the Brownian motion.
+This directed motion arises from a self-propulsion force, $F_0$, which is (typically) directed along an anisotropy axis of the particle, i.e., the heading vector.
+Due to thermal fluctuations, the particle experiences translational ($\bm{\xi}_{T}(t)$) and rotational ($\xi_R(t)$) noises, which affect its position (\textbf{r}) and orientation ({$\phi$}), respectively.
+The two-dimensional ABP model is thus be described by the Langevin equations \cite{K}

+where the vector $\mathbf{\hat{e}}(t):=(\cos\phi, \sin\phi)$ determines the heading direction of the particle within the plane.
+The parameters \mbox{$\gamma_T$} and $\gamma_R$ denote the translation and rotational Stokes friction coefficients, respectively \cite{bechinger2016active}, that is,